Art & NFTs: Boom Or Bust?

 Yet removing the hold exercised by gatekeepers upon art valuation also has its drawbacks.

 The number of tokens listed on specialised NFT exchanges, most notably OpenSea and Rarible, has exploded.
 This raises the problem of how to curate and value such a deluge of digital artistic assets, a job traditionally performed by established art brokers.

 Without some form of subjective authority assigning value, digitised creation is not met with curation.
 And although art brokers, notably Sotheby’s, have attempted to solve this problem through online, curated exhibitions of NFT artwork, it’s ultimately left to the individual to wade through the digitised tokens to find the ones worth the time.

-The long-term viability of NFTs is intertwined with the trajectory of the wider crypto currency space.
+The long-term viability of NFTs is intertwined with the trajectory of the wider cryptocurrency space.
 The minting process of any NFT takes place on a particular cryptocurrency network.
 OpenSea, as the largest NFT platform, runs on the Ethereum blockchain network.
-To mint a unique NFT requires a gas fee, ranging from £1 to £100 worth of the ‘Ether’ cryptocurrency which the network runs on.
+To mint a unique NFT requires a gas fee, ranging from £1 to £100 worth of the ‘Ether’ cryptocurrency on which the network runs.

 However, the underlying blockchain technology which NFTs are based on is particularly energy-intensive, and concerns have been raised about how this technology will increase the carbon footprint of the creative industries.